reactioncommerce/reekwire/README.md

 console.log(`${pkg.name}@${pkg.version}`);
 ```

+## Commit Messages

+To ensure that all contributors follow the correct message convention, each time you commit your message will be validated with the [commitlint](https://www.npmjs.com/package/@commitlint/cli) package, enabled by the [husky](https://www.npmjs.com/package/husky) Git hooks manager.

+Examples of commit messages: https://github.com/semantic-release/semantic-release

+## Publication to NPM

+The `@reactioncommerce/migrator` package is automatically published by CI when commits are merged or pushed to the `master` branch.
+This is done using [semantic-release](https://www.npmjs.com/package/semantic-release), which also determines version bumps based on conventional Git commit messages.

 ## Developer Certificate of Origin

 We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
 We request that contributors agree to the terms of the DCO and indicate that agreement by signing all commits made to Reaction Commerce projects by adding a line with your name and email address to every Git commit message contributed:
 ```
 Signed-off-by: Jane Doe <jane.doe@example.com>